 For every well we drill, we use detailed surface use drawings to plan the exact location of all facilities on a site.
 When drafting these drawings, we assess topography changes, roads, pipelines, and manmade obstacles to avoid potential operational delays and—above all—surface disturbances.
 While required by the Bureau of Land Management, we perform this pre-drilling on-site inspection on all potential drilling locations in New Mexico and Texas as a best practice.

 Hydraulic Fracturing: What It Is, How We Use It

 When using hydraulic fracturing, we take great care to protect groundwater.
 The process occurs thousands of feet beneath the surface, well below drinking water aquifers.
-Additionally, when a well is drilled, steel casing and surrounding layers of concrete are installed to provide a safe barrier to protect the drinking water aquifers.
+Additionally, when a well is drilled, steel casing and surrounding layers of concrete are installed to provide a safe barrier between producing and non-producing formations.